 Combined oral contraceptive pill

-The COCP is a highly effective form of contraception and used by 25% of women aged 16 to 49 years in the UK to control fertility.
+The COCP is a highly effective form of contraception and is the most commonly used method of contraception in the UK.

 The COCP contains a combination of synthetic oestrogen and a progestogen.
 They have been classified into first-, second- and third-generation preparations reflecting their hormonal content and period of development.
 All current brands contain 20-40 micrograms of oestrogen.
-It is also available as a transdermal (patch) Evra®, and a contraceptive vaginal ring NuvaRing®.
+The hormonal combination is also available as a transdermal patch, Evra®, and a contraceptive vaginal ring, NuvaRing®.
 Both have approximately similar efficacy to the COCP.

 Mode of action